Get your COVID-19 vaccinations and help get life back to normal.

 Indiana’s Vaccination Plan

-The Indiana vaccination plan is now open to anyone 12-years-old and above with a parent or guardian present.
+The Indiana vaccination plan is now open to anyone 5 and older, with a parent or guardian present.

 Anyone under 18-years-old is eligible for Pfizer vaccine only and should register at sites offering that vaccine.

 Call 211 or visit ourshot.in.gov to learn more about locations and vaccines available.

 - >Adults should bring ID like driver’s license, state ID, passport, birth certificate, Medicaid card.
 Click here for more details.

 Need to Cancel?